TikvaCohen/SQL-Portfolio-Project-LGBTQ-in-Animated-Shows/README.md

 Link to A_N_Wilson's datasets: https://www.kaggle.com/datasets/anwilson/lgbtq-representation-in-animated-shows-in-the-us

-These datasets have been added to this account, but only the SQL Code is mine.
+These datasets have been added to this account, but only the SQL code is mine.

+I utilized SQL to perform analysis on the data and discern patterns between representation, status, ratings, and platforms.
+The goal of this project was to examine trends in the representation of LGBTQ+ characters.
+To display the findings a Tableau Presentation was created to help showcase patterns.

 Tableau Presentation for this project located at: https://public.tableau.com/app/profile/tikva.cohen/viz/LGBTQPortfolioProjectTableau/Dashboard1?publish=yes